resonatehq/durable-promise-test-harness/README.md

 6. Harness uses a *checker* to analyze the test's history for correctnes and to generate benchkmark reports & timeline graphs.

-NOTE: the test, history, analysis, and any supplementary results are written to the filesystem under store/<test-name>/<date> for later review.
-Symlinks to the latest results are maintained at each level for convenience.
+NOTE: the history, analysis, and any supplementary results are written to the filesystem under test/store/<test-name>/<date> for later review.

 ## Contributions